manishkc104/PCAP-network-packet-file-info/readme.md

 **CSV Indexing**: Upload multiple network pcap files.

-**Network Visualization**: Dynamic, interactive graphs that display the connections between devices based on pcap data..
+**Network Visualization**: Dynamic, interactive graphs that display the connections between devices based on pcap data.

+**Flagged Packets**: Flag the packets for further visualization and inspection.

 **Customizable Filters**: Filter data based on IP addresses, timeframes, protocols, ports, and more.